 The construction project is anticipated to create 1,400 construction jobs for the region.
 Virginia’s own S.B.
 Ballard Construction Co. is one of the primary general contractors.
 Others slated to work on the Rivers Casino Portsmouth include North Carolina-based Kimley-Horn, Klai Juba Wald Architecture + Interiors from Las Vegas, and Jeffrey Beers International of New York.

 Industry experts expect the venue in Portsmouth to generate $16.3 million in tax revenue annually for Portsmouth.
 According to Rush Street, it will “pump more than $200 million into the local Portsmouth and Hampton Roads economy annually.”

 For Rush Street Gaming, this will be their seventh casino resort, but its first located in Virginia.
 The company has developed similar venues in in Illinois, New York, and Pennsylvania, all of them operated under the Rivers brand name.

 After the sports betting ban was lifted at the federal level in 2018, Virginia legalized sports betting in July of 2020.
 In January of 2021, sportsbooks were launched in the state.

-Click here for the best Virginia online sports betting bonuses and promotions.
+Click here for the best NJ sportsbook bonuses and promotions.